polyvariant/better-tostring/README.md

 A Scala compiler plugin that replaces the default `toString` implementation of case classes with a more verbose one.

-## ⚠️  Warning - experimental library.
-Hasn't been used in production yet

 ## Example

 Without the plugin: